tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 The overall goal of optimizing backup is to reduce the work required when the source disk has not changed (much) since the last backup.
-In the ideal case, running "tahoe backup" twice in a row, with no intervening changes to the disk, will not require any network traffic.
+In the ideal case, running "``tahoe backup``" twice in a row, with no intervening changes to the disk, will not require any network traffic.
 Minimal changes to the source disk should result in minimal traffic.